-After about 2.5 days of thinking about it, I decided to buy myself a Kindle Paperwhite before the new year began.
+After a few days of thinking about it, I decided to buy myself a Kindle Paperwhite before the new year began.
 I had been seeing the popular e-readers all over Instagram, and a few of my favourite bloggers had raved about the devices on their websites too.

 Last year was a dismal reading year for me.
 It just got to the point where reading became inconvenient.
 I could never get comfortable while reading, and felt that the practice of it became almost chore-like.
 So I stopped reading — barely picking up a book between the months of August and December, if I’m honest, even though my bookshelf was, quite literally, overflowing with them.

 So, where am I at now: two weeks into the new year?
 Well, I’ve had my Kindle for almost three weeks at this point, and I’m already onto my fourth book.

 It turns out, I don’t detest reading.
 I quite enjoy it, actually.
 I just hated how uncomfortable it was, laying in bed at night, squinting while trying to decipher words in a dimly lit room [our lamps are great for creating a cosy vibe but they don’t really do much in the way of actually illuminating a room] and shifting every couple of minutes/dropping heavy ass books on my face at midnight and giving up in sheer frustration.

 The Kindle has removed every inconvenience that came with reading.
 No longer do I have to deal with poor lighting, the frustration of page turning while laying horizontal, or losing my bookmark.
 I also don’t have to worry about propping myself up in such a way as to be able to see the pages on a book and actually hold them open without arm pain [the Kindle is super lightweight] and cramped hands.
 I also no longer get crazy eye strain when reading, and I think that has something to do with the fact that the Kindle Paperwhite has backlighting.